aapolimeno/ML4NLP_NN/README.md

 - NN_numbers.py contains the number recognition task, where the most elaborate documentation is added.
 Most of the code is reused for the POS-tagging task, but the extensive explanations are not repeated there for the sake of readability.
 - see the rest of the files below.

+The following files should be run from the command line:

 ## step 1: preproccesing.py
 This file loads in all data sets, splits them, and writes them out.
 A path is hardcoded at the end of the code to the 'data' file included in this repository, where the data is saved.